Cornayy/daehria/README.md

 Discord Bot written for fun in Javascript using discord.js.

 ## Usage
-..*Create a config.json file in the root of the project.
+.*Create a config.json file in the root of the project.
-..*Fill it with the following structure.
+.*Fill it with the following structure.

 ## Config
 ```json